BlvckBytes/blvckbytes.at/docs/philosophy/the_ultimate_schematic.md

 The false believe that we're flesh eaters and need animal products to lead a strong and healthy life.

+"The only good is knowledge, the only evil is ignorance.
+Bad men live to eat and drink where as good men eat and drink to live."
+Socrates

+"The time will come, when men such as I will look at the murder of animals as I now look upon the murder of men." - Leonardo da Vinci

+"For as long as man continues to be the ruthless destroyer of lower living beings, he will never know health and peace.
+For as long as man massacres animals, they will kill eachother.
+Indeed, he who sows the seeds of murder and pain cannot reap joy and love." - Pythagoras

+"While we ourselves are the living graveyard of murdered beast, how can we expect any ideal conditions on this earth.
+The person who is ignorant enough to believe that his nourishment depends on meat is in a horrible dilemma." - George Bernard Shaw

+"The person who has been eating the wrong foods - animal products - for decades, that has level two nutrients in it that we're supposed to be making if we're healthy, and becomes dependent on meat, is also in a horrible dilemma." - John Rose

+"I believe that every man, who has ever been earnest to preserve his higher or poetic faculties in the best condition, has been particularly inclined to obstain from animal food." - Henry David Thoreau

+"One should eat to live, not live to eat.
+My refusal to eat flesh occasioned an inconvenience.
+I was frequently chaided for my singularity, but with a slighter repass, I made the greater progress.
+From greater clearness of head and quicker comprehension." - Benjamin Franklin

+"We have made of ourselves living cesspools and have driven doctors to invent names for our diseases." - Plato

+"It's easier to change a man's religion than it is their diet." - Margaret Mead

 ### Piece 48 {: #piece-48 }

 <a class="tus-back-to-tus" href="#tus-table-top">[To Schematic]</a>